Chocolate Coconut Nut-Free Energy Balls (no bake!)

 PS: I tested these without the honey because they don’t necessarily need the sweetness, but they didn’t come together well enough to roll into balls.
 The honey acts as “glue” for these energy balls.

 And then we can’t forget all the other good stuff going on in them.
 We don’t eat a lot of fish, so I try to get some omega-3 fatty acids in in other ways – such as flax!
 I used flaxseed meal from Rachel Cooks’ partner Bob’s Red Mill inside these energy bites and I also rolled them in flaxseed meal to keep them from becoming too sticky.

-I also threw in some Bob’s Red Mill Protein Powder And Fiber Nutritional Booster for an added boost.
-The variety I used is unflavored and unsweetened and made from pea protein powder, chicory root fiber, psyllium husk powder, chia seeds and beneficial probiotics.
+I also add Bob’s Red Mill Protein Powder And Fiber Nutritional Booster for an added boost.
+The variety I use is unflavored and unsweetened and made from pea protein powder, chicory root fiber, psyllium husk powder, chia seeds and beneficial probiotics.
 You could definitely use their chocolate variety if you wanted to amplify the chocolate flavor even more in these energy bites.
 Upping the chocolate power is never a bad idea!

 Used in this recipe: